mmaeke/Metagenomics_Tutorial/README.md

-## Optional: Abundance estimation
+## Optional: Abundance estimation of different taxonomic levels within your reads
 ### Kraken2/Bracken

 ## Optional: Reference guided assembly

-## Assembly
+## De novo Assembly
-An assembly of short read fragments will obtain longer genomic contigs.
+An assembly is a set of sequences which best approximate the original sequenced material.
+When doing your de novo assembly the program you use looks for overlapping regions on your reads to create longer contigs.
+From these contigs scaffolds are build.
+Mostly de Bruijn graphs are used to get the best possible sequence based on kmers.
 ### Megahit

 ## Readmapping
+Is used to generate statistics of your assembly.
 ### Bowtie2

 ## Binning
 ### Anvi'o

+After binning you can use CheckM to get your Bin statistics.

 ## Bin targeted reassemblies
+To improve your assembly you can map your retrieved bin back to your reads.
 ### Spades